 Youth who are deemed eligible to receive services through the Workforce Innovation and Opportunity Act are assigned to a Youth Advisor, who facilitates services for the youth customer.
-Once assessed, goals are set and an Individual Service Plan is designed to outline a strategy for meeting the youth's goals.; The Youth Advisor is able to access information and resources that often augment service provision.
+Once assessed, goals are set and an Individual Service Plan is designed to outline a strategy for meeting the youth's goals.
+By having access to the Aging and Youth Department's Office and Housing and Community Services Office of Grants and Community Partnerships; the Youth Advisor is able to access information and resources that often augment service provision.

-The LWDB develops and maintains Memoranda of Understandings with a number of agencies that provide services centered on the fourteen (14) local youth program elements described in the Workforce Innovation and Opportunity Act.
+The LWDB develops and maintains Memoranda of Understandings with a number of agencies that provide services centered on the fourteen (14) local youth program elements described in the Workforce Investment Act.
 The Youth Advisor adheres to a referral process established between the LWDB, Job Corps, YouthBuild and other service providers.
 The LWDB has also established a working relationship with the Fulton County middle and high school guidance counselors, the Office of Career Technology and the Fulton Institute of Technology.
 Challenges and trends within the school system are identified in an effort to alleviate barriers that prevent youth from receiving needed services.
 Continued endeavors with this group have led to more customized service provision, i.e. summer youth employment opportunities, in-school careers in healthcare programs, etc.